ElliotWood/3DPinballAI/README.md

 <img src="Docs/imgs/Pinball.png" align="middle" width="600"/>

-3D Space Cadet Pinball - Deep Reinforcement Learning is an open-source example of create an AI in .Net using ([Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents)) and a game (['3D Space Cadet Pinball'](https://www.groovypost.com/howto/windows-7-3d-pinball-space-cadet-game/)), to serve as a learning environment for training intelligent agents to play pinball without supervision.
+3D Space Cadet Pinball - Deep Reinforcement Learning is an open-source example of create an AI in .Net using ([Unity ML-Agents][unityMlAgents]) and a game (['3D Space Cadet Pinball'][spaceCadetPinball]), to serve as a learning environment for training intelligent agents to play pinball without supervision.

 The Pinball agent is rewarded by the score going up, and all actions and frames that lead to a higher score are remembered.
 Initially the actions will be random (using a curiosity model) but over time the agent will choose actions that lead to the highest reward (score).